- Spill-over or dirty burner

 Steps to Verify Issue:

-For liquid propane (LP) units, an initial tall flame occurs on first start-up of the day due to a build-up of gas and the natural properties of LP.
-This is normal operation.
-If flames are consistently high regardless of natural gas or LP gas supply, continue with further troubleshooting:
+- For liquid propane (LP) units, an initial tall flame occurs on first start-up of the day due to a build-up of gas and the natural properties of LP.
+This is normal.

 - Verify an external regulator was not added to the unit.
 Units come with an internal regulator.
 Refer to Gas Regulators Included.